Tag Archives: mood lifters

 This is a different take on how to relax and calm yourself.

-This twenty second exercise is an ancient healing practice that rebalances the energy pathway in the body that affects stress.
+The Triple Warmer is an energy pathway running through your body which is related to stress.
+This twenty second exercise is an ancient healing practice that rebalances this energy pathway to reduce the stress effect.
 Realigning this meridian supports your immune system and improves your ability to manage stress and release tension, anxiety and fear.
+It’s so simple, quick and effective, you can do it anywhere, and it only takes seconds.
+This year, set yourself up to hit the New Year running.

-We can’t totally eliminate stress from our life in these times, it surrounds us day and night.
-But taking simple steps to prevent the effects of that stress building and building in your body until it reaches a level where you crash, just makes plain good sense.
+We can’t totally eliminate stress from our life in these times because it surrounds us day and night.
+But adopting simple strategies to prevent the effects of that stress building up in your body before it reaches a level where you crash, just makes plain good sense.
+Perhaps even more importantly it gives you back control of your life.

 Disclaimer